dotnet/dotnet-docker/documentation/supported-platforms.md

 Each distribution (distro) has a unique approach to releasing, schedule and end-of life (EOL).
 This prohibits the definition of a one-size-fits-all policy.
 Instead, a policy is defined for each supported distro.

 - Alpine — support tip and retain support for the previous version one quarter (3 months) after a new version is released.
 - Debian — support the latest *stable* version at the time a `major.minor` version of .NET is released.
-Add support for each new *stable* version as it is released.
-Debian images are included in the shared/multi-arch tags.
+As new *stable* versions are released, support is added to the latest .NET version and latest LTS (if they differ).
 - Ubuntu — support the latest *LTS* version at the time a `major.minor` version of .NET is released.
-Add support for each new *LTS* version as it is released.
+As new *LTS* versions are released, support is added to the latest .NET version and latest LTS (if they differ).

 Pre-release versions of the supported distros will be made available within the [nightly repositories](https://hub.docker.com/_/microsoft-dotnet-nightly) based on the availability of pre-release OS base images.